_ ___ _

 does auto mean in this context?

-Dynamic list frequency means that the number of times per second that cbftp
+A: Dynamic list frequency means that the number of times per second that cbftp

 will refresh file lists on that site will drop voluntarily if the CPU load